-The Australian Natural Disaster Resilience Index will provide a tool to assist the move from disaster risk reduction towards a sustainable future of natural hazard resilience (Committee on Measures of Disaster Resilience, 2015).
+The Australian Natural Disaster Resilience Index also has great benefits.
+It will provide a tool to assist the move from disaster risk reduction towards a sustainable future of natural hazard resilience (Committee on Measures of Disaster Resilience, 2015).
+There are many challenges in operationalizing resilience (Klein et al., 2003), particularly through a resilience index.
+However, the idea of disaster resilience is here to stay (Norris et al. 2008).
+The Australian Natural Disaster Resilience Index will be advantageous in many ways and support National and State strategic interests in natural hazard management.
 The index will provide a benchmark of national-level disaster resilience against which future changes can be assessed.
+It will evaluate hot-spots of high or low disaster resilience in Australia, and identify areas of strength in coping and adaptive capacity.
 It can also support various policy development initiatives such as the Australian Natural Disaster Resilience Strategy, and potentially help to embed disaster resilience into policy and legislation.
 It can also be used as a layer in risk assessment that overlays the socially based influences on disaster resilience.